-Does FHA Require Collections To Be Paid Off?
+Does FHA Require You To Pay Off Collections?

 The answer to the question depends on the scenario.
 When it comes to credit, it is almost like a snowflake.
 No one is quite like the other.
 Therefore, sometimes collections must be paid off, and sometimes collections may be left alone.
 So, let’s discuss the most common ways that FHA collection guidelines apply to: